 Post: efm Logistics Services Group Pty Ltd, Attention: Chief Executive Officer, Morris Moor, Ground Floor, 1 Cochranes Road, Moorabbin, VIC 3189

 Or for more information about privacy issues in Australia and protecting your privacy, please visit the OAIC website at www.oaic.gov.au.

 We may provide credit as contemplated in the Privacy Act to our customers in connection with our products and services (for example, credit term accounts).
 We therefore may collect credit information and credit eligibility information about you or give this information to credit reporting bodies as set out in the Privacy Act 1988.
 Our Credit Reporting Policy sets out how we manage that information.

-This credit reporting policy relates to Freight Management Holdings Pty Ltd (ACN 144 724 532) and its group entities including efm Logistics Services Group Pty Ltd (ACN 144 724 685) and Flip Group Technologies Pty Ltd (ACN 607 246 042) (efm, we, us, our) that are deemed to be credit providers or affected information recipients for the purposes of the Privacy Act 1988 (Cth).
+This credit reporting policy relates to Freight Management Holdings Pty Ltd (ACN 144 724 532) and its related bodies corporate including efm Logistics Pty Ltd (ACN 144 724 685) and Flip Group Technologies Pty Ltd (ACN 607 246 042) (efm, we, us, our) that are deemed to be credit providers or affected information recipients for the purposes of the Privacy Act 1988 (Cth).

 What credit information and credit eligibility information do we collect?